gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Kappa/sc_Kappa.md

 ### Description

-Kappa (uppercase Κ, lowercase κ or cursive ϰ; Greek: κάππα, káppa) is the 10th letter of the Greek alphabet, used to represent the /k/ sound in Ancient and Modern Greek.
+Kappa (uppercase Κ) is the 10th letter of the Greek alphabet, used to represent the k sound in Ancient and Modern Greek.

 ### Flowchart